ScreenJournal

 The Coverage Ceiling

-Here's the math that should keep operations directors awake: if you review 3% of calls and find a compliance violation in 1 out of every 50 reviewed calls, your actual violation rate across all interactions could be 15–20x higher than what your QA reports suggest.
+Here's the maths that should keep operations directors awake: if you review a small sample of calls and find a compliance violation in 1 out of every 50 reviewed calls, your actual violation rate across all interactions could be many times higher than what your QA reports suggest.
 You're measuring noise, not signal.

 Traditional QA can't scale beyond its coverage ceiling without linearly scaling headcount.
 Doubling coverage means doubling your QA team.
-Tripling it means tripling costs.
+Tripling it means tripling the analyst hours.
 The economics don't work.

 The ScreenJournal Model: AI-Powered, 100% Coverage

-ScreenJournal takes a fundamentally different approach.
-Instead of sampling a fraction of interactions and reviewing them manually, AI analyzes every call, every screen session, and every workflow — then delivers a consolidated weekly report.
+Instead of sampling a fraction of interactions and reviewing them manually, ScreenJournal analyses every call, every screen session, and every workflow, then delivers a consolidated weekly report.
+It builds a searchable work chronicle and a per-person work timeline from that activity.

 No rubric scoring.
 No random sampling.
 No two-week feedback lag.